openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 ### "nodeAffinityTopologyLabel"

 The parameter 'nodeAffinityTopologyLabel' will allow the placement of replicas on the node that exactly matches the labels defined in the storage class.
-For the case shown below, the replica of the volume will be placed on `worker-node-1` and `worker-node-3` only as they match the labels specified under `noolAffinityTopologyLabel` in storage class which is equal to zone=us-west-1.
+For the case shown below, the volume replicas will be provisioned on `worker-node-1` and `worker-node-3` only as they match the labels specified under `nodeAffinityTopologyLabel` in storage class which is equal to zone=us-west-1.

 **Command**
 ```text